-Tammy Duckworth has baby; 1st U.S. senator to give birth in office
+Duckworth has baby; 1st US senator to give birth in office

-CHICAGO (AP) — Sen. Tammy Duckworth has given birth to a baby girl, making her the first U.S. senator to give birth while in office.
+CHICAGO — Sen. Tammy Duckworth has given birth to a baby girl, making her the first U.S. senator to give birth while in office.

 The Illinois Democrat announced she delivered her second daughter, Maile (MY-lee) Pearl Bowlsbey, on Monday.
 Her office says Duckworth is recovering well and asked for privacy.

-Note: This story has been corrected to say that Duckworth’s daughter’s middle name comes from her husband’s great aunt, not her first name.